What is chronic myeloid leukaemia (CML)?

 • Interferon alpha

 If other treatments have not worked, some people may be given interferon alpha in the chronic phase of CML.
-Doctors may also use it for women who need treatment and are pregnant or want to become pregnant.
+Doctors may also use interferon alpha for people who need CML treatment and are planning to get pregnant, or are already pregnant.

 • Leukapheresis

 You might have a very high number of white blood cells in your blood when you are diagnosed with CML.
-Doctors can treat this using a process is called leukapheresis.
+Doctors can treat this using a process called leukapheresis>/a>.

 We have more information about treatment for CML.